 Prior to coming to Carroll, Mike served as a United Methodist Pastor and a Navy Chaplain for 18 years.
 Though Mike hails from southern Montana (small geographic area known as South Carolina), he has lived in eleven different States and in the Republic of Panama.
 Mike served two years in Her Majesty's Royal Navy in England as an exchange officer with Great Britain.
 He taught at the undergraduate level prior to coming to Carroll and currently teaches an Alpha Seminar class.

 Mike is married to Georgia Lovelady, and they enjoy hiking, cross-country skiing, snowshoeing, kayaking, reading, and hanging out with friends.
-He is active volunteer with the National Alliance on Mental Illness (NAMI) and the Cathedral of St. Helena.
+He is active volunteer with the National Alliance on Mental Illness (NAMI).

 Victim Advocate/Health Educator

 Kelly Parsley has worked on health and wellness issues since 1996.
 She currently serves on the Lewis and Clark County Cooperative Health Center Board, St. Peter’s Hospital Board of Directors, and she chairs the City/County Board of Health.